potherca-contrib/metro/docs/middleware/json.md

 If the HTTP request supports a body, as in `POST`, `PUT`, `PATCH` and `QUERY`, it will also add the `Content-Type: application/json` header.
 Any data send as the body of the request, will be turned into json.

-The body of the response is automatically parsed as json.
+The body of the response is automatically parsed as json, and made available as `response.data`.

 ## Configuration Options